DBJDBJ/VS-Code-as-Poor-Mans-Build-System/readme.md

 # VS Code as Poor Mans Build System (PMBS)

+Hint: look into the .vscode

 &copy; 2020-2021 by dbj@dbj.org, https://dbj.org/license_dbj

 ## Why would anybody do this?

 You want to use same code to build (a lot) of different targets.
 But you have decided CMake is an overkill.
-Just like I was.
+Just like one day, I was.

 Thus this is the outcome.
-Usig VSCode and one windows script cmd file for non trivial multi target building.
+Usig VSCode and one windows script cmd file for (non)trivial multi target building.
+No CMake.

-Largely, time was spent in finding workarounds in the labyrinth of VSCode bugs, in the area of using it's own [json config files](https://github.com/microsoft/vscode/issues/47985).
-Together with VSCode C++ extension.
+Largely, a lot of time was spent in finding workarounds in the labyrinth of VSCode bugs (gasp!), all on the subject of using it's own [json config files](https://github.com/microsoft/vscode/issues/47985).
+Together with VSCode C++ extension, and it own set of subtle issues.

-And yes, please never forget this: developing bat scripts is lake balancing on the very high rope, with no safety net bellow.
+And yes, please never forget this: developing Windows batch scripts is lake balancing on the very high rope, with no safety net bellow.
 Just don't do it.
 So why was I using windows scripting?
 Because it is inbuilt into the OS.
+And now, you don't have to.

-It would be much easier to use WSH.
-WSH is also inbuilt in Windows, but it seems, it is in this peculiar state of "support or no support".
+It would be much easier to use [WSH](https://en.wikipedia.org/wiki/Windows_Script_Host).
+It is also inbuilt in Windows, but it seems, it is in this peculiar state of "support or no support".
 And nobody knows for how long.

 We are using clang-cl part of the VStudio 2019.
 Obviously your clang-cl.exe compilers locations might be different.